john-science/mazelib/README.md

 #### Example 1: Plotting the Maze in Plain Text

 It is helpful to have a low-key, fast way to print out mazes (and solutions) as you develop.
-I typically use this one:

-    def tostr(grid):
-        """Return a string representation of the maze.""" txt = ''
-        for row in grid:
-            for cell in row:
-                txt += '#' if cell else ' '
-            txt += '\n'

-        return txt

-    print tostr(m.grid)
+The library itself actually has a built-in tostring method:

+    print m.grid.tostring()            # print walls only
+    print m.grid.tostring(True)        # print walls and entrances print m.grid.tostring(True, True)  # print walls, entrances, and solution print str(m.grid)                  # print everything that is available

 #### Example 2: Plotting the Maze with Matplotlib